brittrubil/miniproject1-practice/Section1.md

 - **History:**  is the base for the directory.
 The default is usually the users name.
 To move back to the home directory cd~ would be used
 	- _Example:_  In the command line, history would be typed in.
 A print listing of all action taken within the session should populate.

+- **Home Directory:** is the base for the directory.
+The default is usually the users name.
+To move back to the home directory cd~ would be used.
+	- _Examples:_ If the home path were /home/Susan then to get back home from another directory in the command line enter cd~ to be returned home.